kovidgoyal/calibre/manual/faq.rst

     http://192.168.1.2:8080/

 Replace ``192.168.1.2`` with the local IP address of the computer running calibre.
-If you have changed the port the calibre content server is running on, you will have to change ``8080`` as well to the new port.
+If you have changed the port the calibre Content server is running on, you will have to change ``8080`` as well to the new port.
 The local IP address is the IP address your computer is assigned on your home network.
 A quick Google search will tell you how to find out your local IP address.
 Now click "Save"